chennakt9/nested-commenting-system/README.md

 After successful login, you will be redirected to http://localhost:3000/comments where we can see all the posts, replies and comments

+### Demo
+For Demo you can go to https://nestedcommenting.herokuapp.com/

 ## Authors

 * **chennakt9** - *Initial work* - [chennakt9](https://github.com/chennakt9)